ProbabilisticWorld/SoTL/README.md

 At a glance, it looks like there is no meaningful correlation between module views and quiz grade.
 I will need to do some more quantitative statistical analysis to confirm this.
 It is possible that there's a sort of over/under effect: for example, on Quiz 2 it looks as though there *may* be a differnece between students who viewed the modules fewer than four times as opposed to more than four times.

 ## Future work
+Presented as a TODO, since this is still a work in progress.
 - [ ] Finish analyzing the data for the other 3 quizzes
 - [ ] Statistical analysis to determine any sort of real correlation
 - [ ] Look into how results on practice problems correlate (or not!) to quiz scores